 The Cheapo Anniversary, Submitted by: MsBubbely

-My mom and dad go to the store and each pick out a card for their anniversary.
-They hand each other the card they have chosen, read each others cards, and put them back on the rack!
-Blogger’s Note: I actually don’t think this is a bad idea at all!
+On their anniversary, both my parents visit the store and scour the racks for the perfect anniversary card for each other.
+They choose a card each, from which they read messages to each other.
+Afterwards, they simply put back the cards on the rack!
+Blogger’s Note: Sounds like fun!
+I actually don’t think this is a bad idea at all!

 Water Cheapskate, Submitted by: GBSmgmt

-We have family friends that have two toilets.
-One is for No. 1 and the second is for No. 2.
-The number one toilet is only flushed once, and that’s at the end of the day.
-The second toilet is flushed for waste removal only, and all toilet paper is put into a plastic bag to prevent additional flushing.
+We’ve got friends who have decided to designate their two toilets for different functions.
+One toilet is for No. 1 while the other one is for No. 2.
+They save bucks by flushing toilet No. 1 only once, which is at the end of the day.
+Toilet No. 2 is flushed only when necessary, and for the exclusive and pure purpose of removing waste — this means that any toilet paper used is introduced into a garbage bag to be disposed separately.
+They do this to avoid having to flush down toilet paper, which could take more flushes than needed.
 Blogger’s Note: If we were experiencing a drought, I can imagine going through such extremes, but not so sure about doing this on a regular basis.

 Kitty Horseshoes, Submitted by: Stantango

-My brother is so cheap that he couldn’t bear to throw the ‘used’ cat litter away and put it in his horseshoe pits instead.
+My brother is incredibly cheap.
+He’s decided to hang on to “used” cat litter and recycles this by throwing it into his horseshoe pits.
 Blogger’s Note: Caution, this is hazardous to your health!
 Don’t let a pregnant woman get near those horseshoes or risk a possible fetal disease called toxoplasmosis!

 Fridge Thief, Submitted by: Karenkburge